There’s something familiar about the wild.

 Highlights included an interactive and informational Science Pyramid (filled with exhibits and educational activities and kind, helpful staff), Japanese tea houses and structures, labyrinth-like paths that take guests off the cemented sidewalk, and of course, the single Chihuly piece that remains as a permanent structure in the Gardens.

 Moments before my husband and I posed for a photo, we heard a plop.
-His sunglasses had dropped from his head into the pond below us.
+Chad’s sunglasses had dropped from his head into the pond below us.
 They never even bobbled at the surface; they were swallowed whole by the still water.
 We giggled over his $10 loss and the clumsiness of it all, while admiring the pond’s fierce energy.
 Here, nature rules.

 The Denver Botanic Gardens can be described in a number of ways.
 It’s a family-friendly attraction, a gorgeous collection of biological diversity, a botanist’s dream.
 There’s a little something for everyone; those who love science can geek out, while spiritual beings can connect to the energy pumping through each vine.